huggingface/hub-docs/docs/hub/security-tokens.md

 There are plenty of ways to use a User Access Token to access the Hugging Face Hub, granting you the flexibility you need to build awesome apps on top of it.

-- User Access Tokens can be used **in place of a password** to access the Hugging Face Hub with git or with basic authentication.
+User Access Tokens can be:
+- used **in place of a password** to access the Hugging Face Hub with git or with basic authentication.
-- User Access Tokens can be passed as a **bearer token** when calling the [Inference API](https://huggingface.co/inference-api).
+- passed as a **bearer token** when calling the [Inference API](https://huggingface.co/inference-api).
-- User Access Tokens can be used in the Hugging Face Python libraries, such as `transformers` or `datasets`:
+- used in the Hugging Face Python libraries, such as `transformers` or `datasets`:

 ```python
 from transformers import AutoModel